 The meeting of the electors—This meeting takes place on the first Monday after the second Wednesday in December following Election Day.
 The electors meet in their respective states and cast their votes for President and Vice President on separate ballots.

 The counting of the electoral votes—The electors count and record the votes and then prepare the state’s Certificate of Vote which is then sent to Congress and the National Archives as part of the presidential election’s official records for each state.

-The Vice President, as President of the Senate, then presides over the count, while the President of the Senate declares the election results—or which persons have been elected President and Vice President of the United States.
+The sitting Vice President, as President of the Senate, then presides over the count and declares the election results—or which persons have been elected President and Vice President of the United States.

 How are Electoral Votes Allocated?

 Electoral votes are allocated among the states based on the Census.
 According to NARA, “Every state is allocated a number of votes equal to the number of senators and representatives in its U.S. Congressional delegation—two votes for its senators in the U.S. Senate plus a number of votes equal to the number of its members in the U. S. House of Representatives.”

 The will of the voters is reflected in the actions of the state electors.
 These electors are selected by political parties at a state level and in many cases are bound by law to vote in a way consistent with the results of the popular vote.Michael Ray |How Does the Electoral College Work?

 As a former American History teacher and life-long history lover, I’ll be the first to admit that Civics education in our current educational system is lacking, if not nonexistent in most cases.
 Thus, many Americans have no idea what the Electoral College process is, why it was established, let alone how it works.
 Hence, the previous condensed lesson.